mozilla/mozillians-tests/README.md

     sudo apt-get install python-setuptools

 to install the required Python libraries.

-####Virtualenv and Virtualenvwrapper (Optional/Intermediate level)
-While most of us have had some experience using virtual machines, [virtualenv][venv] is something else entirely.
-It's used to keep libraries that you install from clashing and messing up your local environment.
-After installing virtualenv, installing [virtualenvwrapper][wrapper] will give you some nice commands to use with virtualenvwrapper. [virtualenv][venv] will allow you to install Python modules and run your tests in a sandboxed environment.

-This is not necessary but is really helpful if you are working on multiple Python projects that use different versions of modules.

 #### Credentials
 Some of the tests in mozillians-tests require accounts for